Oleg Blokhin - Getty Images

 CIOs and IT leaders can play an important role in boosting tech talent retention.
 Learn how these strategies can motivate employees, which will enable companies' long-term success.

-High IT worker turnover can put pressure on CIOs and IT leaders and lead to a number of negative consequences for companies, including reduced revenue.
+High IT worker turnover can put pressure on CIOs and IT leaders and lead to several negative consequences for companies, including reduced revenue.

-Various causes can lead to IT worker departures.
-IT professionals can get bored easily, especially if they don't feel challenged by tech projects.
-IT staff might also feel disengaged from the company due to factors like a low IT budget, unreasonable demands on IT and lack of attention from company leaders.
+IT workers leave for various reasons.
+They can get bored easily, especially if they don't feel challenged by tech projects.
+IT staff might also feel disengaged from the company due to factors like a low IT budget, unreasonable demands and a lack of recognition from company leaders.

 CIOs and IT leaders must act to avoid IT talent departures.